 Visit Cumbria also has its own internal search engine.
 Enter a keyword in the search box at the top of any page to find more information.

-You’ll find thousands of hotels, bed and breakfast, holiday cottages, camping and caravan parks, Dell Precision T5810, 3.2GHz 8-Core CPU, 256GB DDR4 RAM, 1x 512G, holiday parks, glamping, lodges through our Lake District accommodation pages.
+You’ll find thousands of hotels, bed and breakfast, holiday cottages, camping and caravan parks, 100 linear feet of 100% heartwood TEAK moldings elegant, holiday parks, glamping, lodges through our Lake District accommodation pages.

 Where is Cumbria?

 Coming from the south the main motorway is the M6.
 The West Coast Mainline has trains stopping at Oxenholme near Kendal, Penrith and Carlisle.
 A local line connects Oxenholme to Windermere station.
 Buses run from Penrith and Carlisle stations to Keswick.

 From Scotland the same West Coast train line applies, and the A74 motorway joins the M6 just north of Carlisle.

 From the east the A66 runs across the Pennines to connect towns and cities along the M1 region to Cumbria.
 The A69 runs from Newcastle and Northumberland to Carlisle and the M6.

 You can find a lot more information on travel to and around Cumbria here >>